-UK: The unrecognised DTA of €21m relates to losses generated in the non basic life assurance and general annity business (BLAGAB)/BLAGAB business and 2021 rate change on same.
+UK: The unrecognized DTA of €10m relates to losses generated in the non-basic life assurance and general annuity business (BLAGAB)/BLAGAB business and 2022 rate change on same.
+The losses reduced due to their utilisation in the 2021 tax return, by way of group relief.